Brand3n123/The-Plan/API-Diagnostics/Xano-Wix-UserMgmt/README.md

 See `client-tests/postman_notes.md` for transcribed requests and annotated screenshots:

+- **/me 500 (Internal Server Error)** — Shows a combinations or initial faulty logic of API functinality and/or Javascript design to call the API.
-- **/me 500 (Invalid or Expired Token)** — Demonstrates handling of authentication errors and token validation issues.
+- **/me 403 (Invalid or Expired Token)** — Demonstrates handling of authentication errors and token validation issues.
 - **/me 200 (Valid Token)** — Confirms successful authorization using a valid Bearer token.
 - **Admin PATCH /admin/users/{id} 200** — Verifies role-based access and successful update of user data.